10 Things To Watch To Learn About Black Oppression & Systemic Racism #BlackLivesMatter

-A dissection of racism as experienced by Aboriginal and/or Torres Strait Islander people in the workplace.
+A dissection of racism as experienced by First Nations people in the workplace.
 The types of racism (for example: slurs, stereotypes and not being taken seriously), the impact on staff retention, and six calls to action are all presented visually.

 A look at the difference between calling out problematic comments on social media and making lasting change.

 'More insidious, however, is the palpable “look at me being a good ally” performative aspect that emerges, particularly when the target of the pile-on is a known problematic figure and frequent scapegoat.
 This is when twitter, in particular, can transform into a virtual gym for “white allies” to flex their solid(arity) muscles.'

 Tongan Australian writer Winnie Dunn reviews the Australian Broadcasting Corporation's 'Jonah from Tonga', about a fictional Pasifika boy played by a white man in brown-face, Chris Lilley.

 '...the question is not about whether white people are entitled to have an opinion on this issue, but rather, who is in a greater position to assess whether this issue is a problem – the group committing the act or the group affected by it?'